New generation of defectors expose North Korean abuses

 Keeping quiet is also hard-wired into the psyche of most older defectors, even now, years after they fled, many leaving family members behind.

-"Of course I root for these brave voices," said Heo Su-gyong, a defector in her 40s who works at the Rainbow Youth Centre in Seoul, an NGO for refugee welfare.
+"Of course I root for these brave voices," said Heo Su-gyong, a defector in her 40s who works at the Rainbow Youth Center in Seoul, an NGO for refugee welfare.

 "At the same time, I am a bit concerned about these bold efforts inadvertently provoking the North Korean government.
 It would worsen the situation for those living in the North."